Department of Environmental Sciences and Engineering (GRAD)

 Public Health, Master's Program (M.P.H.) — Environment, Climate, and Health Concentration

 Prospective students in the Environment, Climate and Health Concentration understand that the health of the planet and the health of its people are inextricably linked.
-They aim to contribute innovative solutions to complex environment, climate, and health challenges: health equity in the transition to clean energy, safe drinking water for vulnerable populations, protection from infection where we work and play, economically feasible actions with co-benefits for public health and climate sustainability.
-If you wish to work towards creating a healthy, sustainable, and equitable future as a public health professional, this Gillings MPH concentration is designed for you.
+They aim to contribute innovative solutions to complex environment, climate, and health challenges: health challenges related to energy policy changes, safe drinking water, protection from infection where we work and play, economically feasible actions with co-benefits for public health and conservation of resources.
+If you wish to work towards creating a healthy environment as a public health professional, this Gillings MPH concentration is designed for you.
 The Environment, Climate and Health Concentration, housed in the Gillings School of Global Public Health and Department of Environmental Sciences and Engineering, will equip you with skills and know-how to identify and mitigate the adverse impacts of climate and environmental change on human health.
 Through a highly tailored curriculum and real-world experience, our students develop broadly applicable skills to address a range of exposure risks and sources.
 We welcome those interested in both local and global challenges.

 UNC undergrads apply to the M.P.H.– Environment, Climate and Health concentration using a separate process: